Claude Lévi-Strauss: Structuralist approach to myth

 Similar to his anthropological theories, Lévi-Strauss identified myths as a type of speech through which a language could be discovered.
 His work is a structuralist theory of mythology which attempted to explain how seemingly fantastical and arbitrary tales could be so similar across cultures.
-Because he believed there was no one "authentic" version of a myth, rather that they were all manifestations of the same language, he sought to find the fundamental units of myth, namely, the mytheme.
+Because he had the belief that there was no one "authentic" version of a myth, rather that they were all manifestations of the same language, he sought to find the fundamental units of myth, namely, the mytheme.
 Lévi-Strauss broke each of the versions of a myth down into a series of sentences, consisting of a relation between a function and a subject.
 Sentences with the same function were given the same number and bundled together.
 These are mythemes.

 What Lévi-Strauss believed he had discovered when he examined the relations between mythemes was that a myth consists of juxtaposed binary oppositions.
 Oedipus, for example, consists of the overrating of blood relations and the underrating of blood relations, the autochthonous origin of humans, and the denial of their autochthonous origin.
 Influenced by Hegel, Lévi-Strauss believed that the human mind thinks fundamentally in these binary oppositions and their unification (the thesis, antithesis, synthesis triad), and that these are what makes meaning possible.
 Furthermore, he considered the job of myth to be a sleight of hand, an association of an irreconcilable binary opposition with a reconcilable binary opposition, creating the illusion, or belief, that the former had been resolved.

 Lévi-Strauss sees a basic paradox in the study of myth.
 On one hand, mythical stories are fantastic and unpredictable: the content of myth seems completely arbitrary.
 On the other hand, the myths of different cultures are surprisingly similar:

-On the one hand it would seem that in the course of a myth anything is likely to happen. ...
-But on the other hand, this apparent arbitrariness is belied by the astounding similarity between myths collected in widely different regions.
-Therefore the problem: If the content of myth is contingent [i.e., arbitrary], how are we to explain the fact that myths throughout the world are so similar?

 Lévi-Strauss proposed that universal laws must govern mythical thought and resolve this seeming paradox, producing similar myths in different cultures.
 Each myth may seem unique, but he proposed it is just one particular instance of a universal law of human thought.
 In studying myth, Lévi-Strauss tries "to reduce apparently arbitrary data to some kind of order, and to attain a level at which a kind of necessity becomes apparent, underlying the illusions of liberty."
 Laurie suggests that for Levi-Strauss, "operations embedded within animal myths provide opportunities to resolve collective problems of classification and hierarchy, marking lines between the inside and the outside, the Law and its exceptions, those who belong and those who do not."

 According to Lévi-Strauss, "mythical thought always progresses from the awareness of oppositions toward their resolution."
 In other words, myths consist of: